“The harder the conflict, the more glorious the triumph.” -Thomas Paine

 1) Realize the Gravity of the Issue

-When conflicts arise among employees, it becomes difficult to detach the emotions from the work responsibilities.
+When conflicts arise among employees, it becomes difficult to detach the emotions from work responsibilities.
 To manage conflicts, one needs to draw out of an emotionally laden situation to reasonably discuss the possible solutions.
 Contemplate the significance of the issue.
 Make sure your ego is not harming the organization.

 In case of conflict, do not dodge it or pretend nothing has occurred.
 Otherwise, with the passage of time, you will experience more pressure and the conflict will get worse.
 So, handle these bumpy matters as soon as you can, before issues and negative sentiments become entrenched in daily work.